OSC/ondemand/CONTRIBUTING.md

 let this discourage you though!
 Feel free to open tickets and engage with the development team on proposed changes.

 1. [Fork this repo].
 2. Branch off of the master branch.
-3. Create a PR to merge into the master upstream branch.
-Make sure at least unit tests continue to pass by executing `rake test`.
-4. We will review it and either add comments for requested changes or merge.
+3. Now create a pull request to this repository!
+At this point a maintainer will be notified and will start reviwing it.
-  If changes are being requested, don't let this discourage you!
+4. If changes are being requested, don't let this discourage you!
 This is a natural part of getting changes right and ensuring quality in what we're building.

+## Project StyleGuide

+### Linters

+For any Ruby librares/apps there is a `.rubocop.yml` at the top of this project.
+If you work in IDEs where you want to only open a part of this project, executing `rake lint:setup` and it will copy copy lint config files to various locations.
+Watch out though, `rake clean` will remove them!

+### Ruby Style

+In addition to the [RuboCop] styles configured described above, we follow common Ruby style and idioms.
+For example `snake_case` methods and variable names and favoring functional style methods.

-### Tips
+### JavaScript Style

-1. Contributions accompanied by unit tests are recommended.
-2. For Ruby code we add [yarndoc] comments above all of our public interface methods as this is used to generate helpful documentation on http://www.rubydoc.info/.
-We do not yet have adopted a strong style guide for code in JavaScript and Python.
-3. With the PR for the change, add to the CHANGELOG a line under the "Unreleased" section specifying https://keepachangelog.com/en/1.0.0/.
-4. Follow best conventions with Ruby coding style.
-We haven't yet adopted a strict style guide, so unless you are using tabs or 4 spaces instead of 2 spaces you will probably not find an objection from us.
+Beyond the [ESLint] configuration files, we follow these styles:

+* File names use underscores, `_`, for word seperators.
+* Variables are `camelCase` named and are `const` or `let`.
+Using `var` is discouraged.
+* Function names are `camelCase`.

 [Discourse]: https://discourse.osc.edu